voidwyrm-2/zonk/readme.md

 # Zonk

-Zonk is a superset of [BrainF](https://en.wikipedia.org/wiki/Brainfuck), made to be a easier compilation target than vanilla BrainF.
+Zonk is a superset of [BrainF](https://en.wikipedia.org/wiki/Brainfuck), made to be an easier compilation target than vanilla BrainF.

 ## Operations